SpelecAnton/Expore/README.md

-# Expore 🚶‍♂️✨ (work in progress)
+# Expore 🚶‍♂️✨

-A 3D walking simulator engine made specifically for people who don't know how to make a game.
+A 3D walking simulator engine made specifically for people who don't know how to code.

 ---

 ## 🚀 Quick Start & How to Use

-Getting started is simple.
-Just follow these three steps:

 ### 1. Get TrenchBroom
 Expore uses **TrenchBroom** as its level editor.
 If you don't have it yet, download and install it first.